"To me, this is nothing more than a Federal money grab" - Brick Township Mayor Stephen Acropolis, as quoted in the January 31, 2013 Star-Ledger

 In 1868, a lighthouse was built on the island (after wave action separated it from Long Beach Island, turning Short Beach into Tucker's Island in the early part of the 19th Century).
 The lighthouse operated for just under sixty years.
 In 1927 a coastal storm destroyed most every building on Tucker's Island, and by 1950, after a 25 year period of heavy coastal storms and erosion, the island completely disappeared.

-The lighthouse at Tucker's Island falls into the sea
+The lighthouse at Tucker's Island falls into the sea during a storm in 1927. |

 The period from around 1914 to 1933 was especially difficult for residents along the Jersey Shore: